ERSA UK

 • have strung at ITF futures, ATP Challengers, and ATP/WTA Tour events,

-• Babolat, Head and Prince stringing machines will be used on all course to aid the ease of learning of the attendees,
+• Dunlop or Prince stringing machines will be used on all course to aid the ease of learning of the attendees,

 • All equipment will be supplied for the courses including tennis racquets, strings, grips and bumper/grommet strips.